 The spectrum of myositis disorders includes a rare group of heterogeneous conditions with varied prevalence of ILD.
-Approximately 20-40% of myositis patients develop ILD, and in many cases this is the first manifestation of the disease [128].
-Some types of MA-ILD do not go along with a clinically relevant myositis.
-Specific autoantibodies are often associated with ILD, in particular anti-MDA5, anti-SSA and anti-aminoacyl-tRNA synthetase ("anti-synthetase antibodies": Jo-1, PL-7, PL-12, EJ, OJ, KS, YRS (HA), Zo).
-MDA-5 associated ILD is a rare disease and has a significantly faster progression and higher mortality rate than the other MA-ILDs [129].
-In MA-ILD, the inflammatory component seems to be more significant than the fibrotic component, and antiinflammatory therapy therefore plays an important role.
+Approximately 20-40% of myositis patients develop ILD, and in many cases, this is the first manifestation of the disease [127].
+Some types of MA-ILD do not go along with clinically relevant myositis.
+Specific autoantibodies are often associated with ILD, particular anti-MDA5, anti-SSA in and antiaminoacyl-tRNA synthetase ("anti-synthetase antibodies": Jo-1, PL-7, PL-12, EJ, OJ, KS, YRS [HA], Zo).
+MDA-5-associated ILD is a rare disease and has a significantly faster progression and higher mortality rate than the other MA-ILDs [128].
+In MA-ILD, the inflammatory component seems to be more significant than the fibrotic component, and anti-inflammatory therapy therefore plays an important role.

 No randomized controlled trials are currently available on the management of ILD in the context of immunemediated Myositis.
 The therapy is based on case studies, case-control studies and (retrospective) cohort studies, and can vary across institutions.
 An important cornerstone in the management of MA-ILD is the close cooperation between rheumatologists and respiratory physicians.
-Glucocorticoids (GC) are often used as monotherapy or in combination with cyclophosphamide (CYC), azathioprine (AZA), mycophenolate mofetil (MMF), calcineurin inhibitors (tacrolimus (TAC) as well as cyclosporin A (CsA)) and rituximab (RTX).
+GC is often used as monotherapy or in combination with CYC, AZA, MMF, calcineurin inhibitors (tacrolimus [TAC] as well as cyclosporin A [CSA]) and RTX.

-In an open-label phase-II study, intravenous CYC was associated with improvement in many patients with MA-ILD [130].
-A retrospective study by John Hopkins University investigated MMF and azathioprine in 66 patients.
-Both agents had a positive effect on the lung function [131].
+In an open-label phase II study, intravenous CYC was associated with improvement in many patients with MA-ILD [129].
+A retrospective study by Johns Hopkins University investigated MMF and AZA in 66 patients.
+Both agents had a positive effect on lung function [130].
 In a US cohort, most of the 54 patients with MA-ILD stabilized under GC + conventional DMARDS (AZA, MTX or MMF).
-Non-responders were treated with TAC, and most of them responded to the therapy [132].
-A prospective, multicenter study demonstrated the superiority of initial GC + TAC combination therapy over (historical) GC monotherapy in terms of early mortality at 52 weeks and FVC in patients with dermatomyositis/ polymyositis [132].
-A randomized, prospective, controlled study of 85 MA-ILD patients investigated GC + TAC vs. GC + CSA therapy.
-The primary endpoint was the progression-free survival, where the TAC regimen proved to be slightly superior to CSA.
-FVC improved in both groups [133].
+Non-responders were treated with TAC, and most of them responded to the therapy [131].
+A prospective, multicenter study demonstrated the superiority of initial GC + TAC combination therapy over (historical) GC monotherapy in terms of early mortality at 52 weeks and FVC in patients with dermatomyositis/ polymyositis [131].
+A randomized, prospective, controlled study of 85 MA-ILD patients investigated GC + TAC versus GC + CSA therapy.
+The primary endpoint was progression-free survival, where the TAC regimen proved to be slightly superior to CSA.
+FVC improved in both groups [132].
 A combination therapy of GC + TAC + i.v.
-CYC had a positive effect on lung function in 29 patients with MDA5-associated MA-ILD in a prospective, multicenter trial [134].
-Likewise, the JAK inhibitor tofacitinib had a positive effect in 18 patients with MDA5-positive ILD [135].
-In 5 patients with MDA-5-associated ILD who were refractory with GC+CYC+CSA treatment, tofacitinib was used as add-on therapy.
-Improved survival was seen, with a higher incidence of infections than in the historical controls [136].
+CYC had a positive effect on lung function in 29 patients with MDA5-associated MA-ILD in a prospective, multicenter trial [133].
+Likewise, the JAK inhibitor tofacitinib had a positive effect in 18 patients with MDA5-positive ILD [134].
+In 5 patients with MDA-5associated ILD who were refractory with GC+CYC+CSA treatment, tofacitinib was used as add-on therapy.
+Improved survival was seen, with a higher incidence of infections than in the historical controls [135].
 It is important to note that the number of subjects was small.
-Rituximab also showed promise for the treatment of MDA5-positive ILD in a meta-analysis [136].
-Moreover, rituximab led to an improvement or stabilization of ILD in 9 out of 10 patients with anti-synthetase auto-antibodypositive ILD in a prospective setting [137].
+RTX also showed promise for the treatment of MDA5positive ILD in a meta-analysis [135].
+Moreover, RTX led to an improvement or stabilization of ILD in 9 out of 10 patients with anti-synthetase auto-antibody-positive ILD in a prospective setting [136].

 No prospective randomized controlled trials on the treatment of MA-ILD were found.
-Nevertheless, some groups report positive effects of various agents on MA-ILD, suggesting that antiinflammatory therapy should be used to treat these patients.
+Nevertheless, some groups report positive effects of various agents on MA-ILD, suggesting that anti-inflammatory therapy should be used to treat these patients.
 Treatment typically involves a combination of several drugs.
 Currently available data are insufficient to serve as basis for a definite recommendation regarding the choice of drug (or drug class).